-Education Student, Emma Tothill, has always been interested in working with children, but living one of the remotest parts of Australia meant traditional study wasn’t an option.
+Education Student, Emma Tothill, has always been interested in working with children, but living in one of the most remote parts of Australia meant traditional study wasn’t an option.

 After graduating from a university in the UK and several years backpacking around Australia, Emma decided to quit her job and work in a local primary school.

 “I did a variety of roles to make up a full-time workload - before school care, after school care, classroom assistant and preschool worker.
 I even ran the canteen from time to time!
 The variety of roles got me experience in every part of the school and I was hooked.” says Emma.